ggrossman/gigabyte-z390-aorus-pro-wifi-hackintosh/README.md

 Looking for my original Clover guide?
 [It's still available right here](https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh/tree/96fe5217b6bfb59f9157848feac44443b87b890f).

-# Hackintosh Catalina Guide for Gigabyte Z390 Aorus Master (OpenCore)
+# Hackintosh Catalina Guide for Gigabyte Z390 Aorus Pro Wifi (OpenCore)

+This is a fork of https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh with alterations to work on Gigabyte Z390 AORUS PRO WIFI, instead of Gigabyte Z390 AORUS PRO Master.

+I first attempted to use https://github.com/blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh-opencore but wasn't able to get it to boot.
+(I may have constructed the EFI incorrectly.)

+The EFI from cmer's AORUS PRO MASTER booted up on the first try, but with no Ethernet, some disabled USB ports, and no iGPU hardware acceleration.
+With some fixes, my system is now working.

+--

 This build is "Vanilla".
 I used [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/) as a starting point.